The Ultimate In Birding Tours

 VIETNAM BIRDING TOUR: DETAILED ITINERARY

-Vietnam: Day 1 Our tour begins this morning at Ho Chi Minh City (the official name for Saigon), from where we will drive to Cat Tien for a four nights stay.
+Vietnam: Day 1 Our tour begins this morning at Ho Chi Minh City (the official name for Saigon).
 The city was dubbed the ‘Paris of the East’ during the French colonial period and some of the old flavour remains.
-We will arrive at Cat Tien in time for some initial exploration.

 Vietnam: Days 2-4 Cat Tien was the first national park to be established in southern Vietnam and is situated only 100 kilometres to the northeast of Saigon.
 The park lies at the base of foothills which eventually lead to the Da Lat highlands.
 The beautiful lowland forest in the eastern half of the park is probably one of the last remaining areas that supports almost the full spectrum of the rich Cochinchinese avifauna and was very fortunate to escape the spraying with defoliants during the civil war that destroyed vast tracts of forest elsewhere in southern Vietnam.